UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Experiments

-\textbf{Cross-modal dependency analysis.} The differences in cross-modality transferability arise from the distinctive characteristics of each modality, such as intrinsic information content, sparsity, redundancy, and task alignment.
-Table \ref{tab5} presents the results of exploring dependency and transferability across modalities by sending auxiliary features to other branches.
-Depth demonstrates the lowest transferability to event and thermal modalities, with the largest negative changes observed: a decrease of -10.8\% in $\sigma$ when depth features are transferred to the thermal branch and -18.5\% when transferred to the event branch.
-This indicates that depth suffers significant performance degradation when its features are utilized in other modalities.
-Although event and thermal modalities exhibit better cross-modality robustness, they still experience notable reductions in SR and PR.
-The thermal modality demonstrates moderate transferability, with $\sigma$ reductions of -8.8\% when transferred to the event branch and -12.3\% when transferred to the depth branch.
-The event modality exhibits the highest transferability, with $\sigma$ reductions of less than 7\%, highlighting its comparative resilience during cross-modality transfer.
+\textbf{Cross-Modal Dependency Analysis.} Although depth, event, and thermal modalities exhibit substantial differences, they inherently possess both shared and complementary information.
+This enables the analysis of cross-modality dependency and transferability by routing the input video data into the appropriate branches, that have been trained on different modalities, as illustrated in Table \ref{tab5}.
+Depth demonstrates the lowest transferability to event and thermal modalities, with the largest negative changes observed: a decrease of -10.8\% in $\sigma$ when depth features are transferred to the thermal branch and -18.5\% when transferred to the event branch (Row \#4, \#5, \#6).
+This indicates that the performance of the depth modality is significantly degraded when its features are utilized in other modalities.
+Although the event and thermal modalities exhibit better cross-modality robustness, they still experience notable reductions in SR and PR.
+The thermal modality is moderately transferable, with $\sigma$ reductions of -8.8\%, when transferred to the event branch, and -12.3\%, when transferred to the depth branch (Row \#1, \#2, \#3).
+The event modality exhibits the highest transferability, with a $\sigma$ reduction of less than 7\%, highlighting its comparative resilience in cross-modality transfer (Row \#7, \#8, \#9).

-These findings suggest that depth data exhibit limited generalizability, likely attributable to their strong dependence on structural and geometric information.
-In contrast, event data demonstrate greater generalizability, potentially due to their sparse and dynamic characteristics, which enable more flexibility across diverse tasks.
-Thermal features demonstrate moderate transferability, occupying an intermediate position relative to depth and event data.
+These findings suggest that depth data has limited generalizability, likely attributable to its strong dependence on structural and geometric information.
+In contrast, the event data generalizability is greater, potentially due to its sparse and dynamic characteristics, which afford more flexibility across diverse tasks.
+Thermal features exhibit moderate transferability, occupying an intermediate position relative to depth and event data in terms of cross-modality robustness.